museumcomputernetwork/mcn-2020-git-haiku/index.md

-Chirping of the quails
+Cloud of cherry-bloom
-here at your flowering grave
+visit the ancestral grave
-A water-jewel
+A little woven cape